FrankLiang3196/Power_System_Analysis_simple_calculator/README.md

 ## Introduction
 This program is only used for class demonstration.

-Newton-Ralphson mathod is used to calculate the bus voltage.
+Newton-Ralphson method is used to calculate the bus voltage.
 Complex matrix calculation are used to simplify the calculation of Jacobi matrix and the unbalanced power.

 A user interface is used for easier calculation.